lillianlakes/credit-card-fraud-detection/README.md

 ## Results

-The Logistic Regression models (base model [Model 3] and with lasso regularization [Model 4]) both performed well and are easier to interpret.
+The Logistic Regression models (base model [Model 3] and with lasso regularization [Model 4]) both performed well and are easy to interpret.
 Both models had good accuracy, AUC and AUC-PR scores.
 These scores for the logistic regression model were 92.0%, 81.8% and 71% respectively.
 For the logistic regression with lasso regularization, these scores were 91.6%, 82.2% and 70% respectively.

 I got straightforward quantifiable insights from the odds ratios of the models.
 The logistic regression model suggests that purchases made within the first 137 seconds of signup are 110 times more likely to be fraudulent.
 It also shows that a device used one additional time is 8 times more likely to make a fraudulent purchase.
 The logistic regression model with lasso regularization suggests that purchases made within the first 137 seconds of signup are 39 times more likely to be fraudulent.
 It also shows that a device used one additional time is 29 times more likely to make a fraudulent purchase.